ppp-kohe/autogui/README.md

       * Boolean column: `boolean` or `java.lang.Boolean`
       * Enum column: a sub-type of `java.lang.Enum`
       * Image column: a sub-type of `java.awt.Image`
-  * An user-defined object-type composing columns from it's properties and actions
+  * A user-defined object-type composing columns from it's properties and actions
   * Dynamic Collection table: a nested `Collection<Collection<E>>` or a multi-dimentional array `E[][]`

 ### String text-field